senimanjs/seniman/examples/routing-basic/README.md

-# simple-multi-page
+# Basic Routing

 In this example, we'll show you a simple multi-page application in Seniman.

-This is intended to show the absolute minimum implementation of differential rendering based on the route of the page using `client.path()` API and the `Anchor` component provided by Seniman.
+This is intended to show the absolute minimum implementation of differential rendering based on the route of the page using `client.location` API and the `Anchor` component provided by Seniman.

 ```js